-(o) Good and services tax
+(o) Good and services tax and equivalent indirect taxes

-Revenue, expenses and assets are recognised net of the amount of goods and services tax (GST), except where the amount of GST incurred is not recoverable from the taxation authority.
-In these circumstances, the GST is recognised as part of the cost of acquisition of the asset or as part of the expense.
+Revenue, expenses and assets are recognised net of the amount of goods and services tax (GST) and equivalent indirect taxes, except where the amount of tax incurred is not recoverable from the taxation authority.
+In these circumstances, the tax is recognised as part of the cost of acquisition of the asset or as part of the expense.

-Receivables and payables are stated with the amount of GST included.
-The net amount of GST recoverable from, or payable to, the ATO is included as a current asset or liability in the balance sheet.
+Receivables and payables are stated with the amount of tax included.
+The net amount of tax recoverable from, or payable to, the taxation authority is included as a current asset or liability in the balance sheet.